miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/layer_block/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   A stack of different layer derived from BaseLayer
+   A stack of different layers derived from BaseLayer

    .. py:method:: switch_to_cuda()

-      Convert all layers to cuda layer
+      Convert all layers to cuda layers